gabeklein/expressive-mvc/README.md

 <h1 id="controller-section">The <code>Controller</code> superclass</h1>

-While you get a lot from `use()` and standard (or otherwise extended) classes, there are a few key benefits to extending `Controller`.
+While you get a lot from the `use` hook and standard (or otherwise extended) classes, there are a few key benefits to extending `Controller`.

 - You can pass arguments to the constructor
 - Type are maintained, making inference a lot better